jorgeglezlopez/spark-arff-data-source/README.md

 ```
 where <relation-name> is a string.
 The string must be quoted if the name includes spaces.

-**Attribute**: The declarations take the form of an orderd sequence of @attribute statements.
-Each attribute in the data set has its own @attribute statement which uniquely defines the name of that attribute and it's data type.
+**Attribute**: The declarations take the form of an ordered sequence of @attribute statements.
+Each attribute in the data set has its own @attribute statement which uniquely defines the name of that attribute and its data type.
 The order the attributes are declared indicates the column position in the data section of the file.
-For example, if an attribute is the third one declared then Weka expects that all that attributes values will be found in the third comma delimited column.

 The format for the @attribute statement is:
 ```
     @attribute <attribute-name> <datatype>
 ```
-where the <attribute-name> must start with an alphabetic character.
+where the *attribute-name* must start with an alphabetic character.
 If spaces are to be included in the name then the entire name must be quoted.
 The <datatype> can be:

 * Numeric: Numeric attributes can be real or integer numbers.

 * Integer: Is treated as numeric.

-* Real: Is treater as numeric.
+* Real: Is treated as numeric.

 * Nominal:  Nominal values are defined by providing an <nominal-specification> listing the possible values: {<nominal-name1>, <nominal-name2>, <nominal-name3>, ...}.
 For example, the class value of the Iris dataset can be defined as follows:
 ```